matthieugomez/EconPDEs.jl/README.md

 [![Build Status](https://travis-ci.org/matthieugomez/EconPDEs.jl.svg?branch=master)](https://travis-ci.org/matthieugomez/EconPDEs.jl)

 This package includes the function `pdesolve` that allows to solve (system of) ODEs/PDEs that arise in economic models.
+It provide a fast, robust and simple-to-use framework to solve PDEs.

 To install the package
 ```julia
 using Pkg